 Pros and Cons of Dental Bridges

-The biggest advantages of choosing dental bridges over dental implants is that bridges are the most cost-effective process for replacing missing teeth.
-Bridges have no cause for multiple procedures or a long recovery time, and may be best suited for you if you have low bone density.
+The biggest advantage of choosing dental bridges over dental implants is that bridges are the most cost-effective process for replacing missing teeth.
+Bridges have no cause for multiple procedures or a long recovery time and may be best suited for you if you have low bone density.